5 Must-Do Walks in the Grange Area

 At the very top, open grassland makes a wonderful picnic spot with panoramic views across Morecambe Bay.

 Would you like to stay in Grange-over-Sands?
-Click here to send us an enquiry to stay at Lothlorien Holiday Cottage.
+Click here to send us an enquiry or ring 07785944194 to book your stay at Lothlorien Holiday Cottage.